-- Digital Photography
+- Digital Photography II

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

-Explores the boundaries of advanced digital photography to cultivate a personal practice while placing work within a historical, social and cultural context.
+Course DescriptionExplores the boundaries of advanced digital photography to cultivate a personal practice while placing work within a historical, social and cultural context.
 Explores the critical skills necessary to expand perceptual and visual cultural awareness by using a broad range of advanced digital processes and concepts.
 Encourages further development of a professional-level photographic practice.
 Requires access to a camera with manual exposure controls, DSLR (digital single-lens-reflex) cameras are preferred.
 This is the third course in a three-course sequence for second year digital photography.
-Prerequisite: Two terms of ART240 or ART240B or instructor permission.
+Prerequisites: Two terms of ART240 or ART240B or instructor permission.
 Audit available.

 Addendum to Course Description